- Purchase the complete Expat Arrivals Bahrain (PDF)

 Visitors ineligible for a visa on arrival must pre-arrange their visa, either through the eVisa system or by application through a Bahraini embassy.
 These applications must be supported by a sponsor.
-Those without a contact in Bahrain may be able to use a travel agency, national embassy or the Directorate of Tourism at the Ministry of Information in Bahrain as a sponsor.
+Those without a contact in Bahrain may be able to use a travel agency or hotel as their sponsor.

 Once the visa has been granted, the foreigner is entitled to visit Bahrain for the duration of the period stated on their visa.
-However, a tourist visa does not permit the holder to carry out any form of economic activity during their stay, including working and business related activities.
+A tourist visa does not permit the holder to carry out any form of economic activity during their stay, including working and business-related activities.

 Business visas for Bahrain

 Business visas are issued to those visiting Bahrain for business and representing a company.
 Those in possession of a business visa are only permitted to carry out official company business while in the Kingdom.
 They are not entitled to look for alternative employment or take up any form of employment with another company in Bahrain.
 Business visas are valid for up to four weeks.

 Most expats moving to Bahrain have been lured to the Kingdom by a lucrative job offer.
 Anyone who plans on working for either a local or international business in Bahrain will need a work visa to allow them to do so legally.
 In most cases, expats will find that their employer will take care of arranging the work visa for them.
 That said, it's worth being aware of the requirements as expats will need to provide their employer with several important documents.